nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ```

 The point is, we can now use profiles to switch to a different software packaging system (Conda) or a different executor (such as Slurm) with a single command-line option.
-For example, if we were back on our hypothetical HPC from earlier, we would switch to using `-profile conda,slurm` in our Nextflow command line.
+For example, if we were back on our hypothetical HPC from earlier, we would switch to using `-profile conda_on,slurm_exec` in our Nextflow command line.

 Feel free to test that on your own to satisfy yourself that it works as expected.